We play a variety of sports including football, hockey and tennis.

 Rupert Thorne from “Kids @ Sport” plans and teaches sport in weekly PE sessions across the school.
 The children get to enjoy a wide range of sporting activities and learn new skills for each new game.
 The children's enjoyment of sport is seen on their faces as they experiment and try out new manoeuvres.
 There are also many more benefits to investing in these activities - children grow in confidence and learn to become part of a team - supporting and encouraging each other.
 In addition, their spatial awareness, co-ordination, motor skills, strength and fitness are all much improved.

-Weekly swimming lessons from the professional teaching team at Cranleigh pool also help our children to build strength and coordination as well as learning a key life skill.
+Weekly swimming lessons from the professional teaching team at Cranleigh Leisure Centre also help our children to build strength and coordination as well as learning a key life skill.
+As drowning is the third most common cause of accidental death in children, we believe all children should have the opportunity to learn how to swim and be taught how to stay safe in and around water.

 Peaslake School children also take part in a number of other extra-curricular sporting activities.
 Examples include: